 OLD SCHOOL PROJECT

-• Community space for hire
+• A Community centre, with space to hire

-• A Community Café
+• A Community Café, open weekdays

 The development timeline